-When we reached the corners on the front part of the chair, Mom and I have to figure out a way to fold and tuck the fabric in a neat fashion.
+When I reached the corners on the front part of the chair, I had to figure out a way to fold and tuck the fabric in a neat fashion.

 Once the posts and corners were cut and stapled, I went back with the staple gun and added reinforcement to key areas.
 Like everywhere.